McNeace/Basic-Portfolio/README.md

 # Basic-Portfolio
--This website introduces me and what I can do with sdome css and bootstrap
+-This website introduces me and what I can do with some css and bootstrap

 ## Website Link
  https://mcneace.github.io/Basic-Portfolio/